rainbow954/streamly-spark-examples/streamly-mqtt-cassandra/README.md

 ### 7. Submit your application
  - Go to Processing tab
  - Click on Add Application.
 A new application is created with name : `No Name`.
  - Provide a valid name for your application and click on Save icon.
 It should start with your namespace.
-In this example the name is `greenspace-kafka-mqtt`.
+In this example the name is `greenspace-mqtt-cassandra`.
- - Upload `spark.properties` and `streamly-kafka-mqtt-0.0.1.jar` files
+ - Upload `spark.properties` and `streamly-mqtt-cassandra-0.0.1.jar` files
  - Click on the Start icon

-![streamly-kafka-mqtt][streamly-kafka-mqtt]
+![streamly-mqtt-cassandra][streamly-mqtt-cassandra]

 ### 8. Monitor your application
 Wait until your application is running.
 Then click on Show UI icon.
 You should see something like this :
-![streamly-kafka-cassandra-spark-ui][streamly-kafka-cassandra-spark-ui]
+![streamly-mqtt-cassandra-spark-ui][streamly-mqtt-cassandra-spark-ui]
 You can see how our Spark Streaming job _processes_ the Kafka events stream.

 ### 9. Check your application logs
 You may have some errors and can't find why this happening.
 Application logs are populated in Elasticsearch and can be visualized through Kibana.
-![streamly-kafka-cassandra-kibana-ui][streamly-kafka-cassandra-kibana-ui]
+![streamly-mqtt-cassandra-kibana-ui][streamly-mqtt-cassandra-kibana-ui]

 ### 10. Visualize your data
   - Go to Notebook tab
   - Create a new note
   - Query your table and see the result

-![streamly-kafka-cassandra-zeppelin-cassandra][streamly-kafka-cassandra-zeppelin-cassandra]
+![streamly-mqtt-cassandra-zeppelin-cassandra][streamly-mqtt-cassandra-zeppelin-cassandra]

 ## Copyright